shinyquagsire23/monado/doc/conventions.md

 destroy function that does not take a pointer-to-a-pointer, make sure to do null checks before calling and set it to null after it returns.

-Also note: when an interface includes a "destroy" function pointer, it just takes the normal pointer to an object: The free function wrapper is the one that takes a pointer-to-a-pointer and handles the null checks.
+Also note: when an interface includes a "destroy" function pointer, it takes the normal pointer to an object: The free function wrapper is the one that takes a pointer-to-a-pointer and handles the null checks.
 See for example @ref xrt_instance_destroy takes the pointer-to-a-pointer, while the interface method
-@ref xrt_instance::destroy takes just the single pointer.
+@ref xrt_instance::destroy takes the single pointer.